iobroker-community-adapters/ioBroker.shelly/docs/en/protocol-coap.md

 If you use Shelly devices with firmware version 1.9.4 (or older), you don't have to configure anything.
 Your Shelly devices will be discovered by ioBroker automatically.

-**Important: Because CoAP/CoIoT uses multicast UDP packages, the Shelly devices has to be in the same subnet as your ioBroker server.**
+**Important: Because CoAP/CoIoT uses multicast UDP packages, the Shelly devices have to be in the same subnet as your ioBroker server.**

 ### Important notes